 In May 2012, he was awarded an honorary doctorate of humane letters from his alma mater SUNY, New Paltz, where he was the featured commencement speaker.
 In recognition for his service to education and his passion for the sport, the baseball field at the College of Staten Island was named in his honor as the Tomás D. Morales Baseball Field.

-His lifelong dedication to improving the access and quality of public higher education has been recognized with numerous awards, including the Distinguished Leader in Education award from Education Update; the Lifetime Achievement Award in Education from the New York League of Puerto Rican Women, Inc.; Effective Leadership Golden Age Award from the Latino Center on Aging; Latino Trendsetter Award at the United Nations; the IMAGEN Certificate Award from U.S. Citizenship and Immigration Services; the Professional Achievement Award from Boricua College; the Hispanic Leadership Award from the Boy Scouts of America; the Outstanding Leadership in the Service of Youth Award by the National Honor Society at Susan E. Wagner High School; and the Louis R. Miller Award from the Staten Island Chamber of Commerce and Staten Island Advance.
+His lifelong dedication to improving the access and quality of public higher education has been recognized with numerous awards.
+They include the Ohtli Award, considered the highest honor bestowed by the government of Mexico to a non-citizen; the 2017 Public Servant Award from the Inland Empire Concerned African American Churches; the 2017 Legacy of Exemplary Service award from Liberia Del Pueblo for public service to the community; the Distinguished Leader in Education award from Education Update; the Lifetime Achievement Award in Education from the New York League of Puerto Rican Women, Inc.; the Latino Trendsetter Award at the United Nations; the IMAGEN Certificate Award from U.S. Citizenship and Immigration Services; the Hispanic Leadership Award from the Boy Scouts of America; and has regularly been named to Latino Leaders Magazine’s 101 Most Influential Latino’s list.

-Tomás and his wife Evy have been married for over 40 years.
-They have three grown children (sons Thomas and Omar Morales, daughter Amanda Jimenez) and six grandchildren.
+Tomás and his wife Evy have been married for more than 45 years.
+They have three grown children and six grandchildren.